Mappers

 with \boldsymbol{f}, \boldsymbol{\alpha} \in \mathbb{R}^{n \times 1}, and \boldsymbol{\Phi} \in \mathbb{R}^{n \times n}.
 This system can be solved for the weights-vector \boldsymbol{\alpha}.

-However, in our case, the from-point values vector \boldsymbol{f} is not known in advance: it contains the values of the Variable
+However, in our case, the from-point values vector \boldsymbol{f} is not known in advance: it contains the values of the variable

 that will be interpolated.